Barrio-A/Workflow-Scripts-of-Comparative-Genomics-of-Peripheral-Bird-Populations/README.md

 ## Bioinformatic Workflow
-It is only shown one of the two species used for the project (*Lanius minor*).
+It is only shown one of the two populations (LmR) used for comparative assesments, from the two total species used for the project (*Lanius minor*).
 The analyses followed the general computational pipeline below:

 ---